stmllr/stmllr.net/_posts/2016-04-12-cleaning-fixtures-from-passed-tests-with-rspec-hooks.md

 ### Solution: Hook into Rspec and delete fixtures if the test passed

-The _after_ hook in Rspec can be used for cleanup routines.
-To avoid conflicts between examples, we use the `after :example` hook.
+The _after_ hook in Rspec can be used for triggering cleanup routines.
+To avoid conflicts between examples, we perform cleanups after each example, using the `after :example` hook.
 Its block is called at the end of each example as a part of the example itself.

     after :example do
       # do stuff here